Home-Based, Elastic Band Facilitated High-Intensity Gait Training in an Individual with Chronic Incomplete Spinal Cord Injury: A Case Report

 Bio

-I graduated from Ithaca College in 2004 with a Masters of Science degree in Physical Therapy and from Virginia Commonwealth University with a Doctorate of Physical Therapy in 2007.
-I became board certified in neurologic physical therapy in 2014.
-The majority of my career was spent specializing in spinal cord injury and working at The Shepherd Center, in Atlanta, one of the nation’s top rehabilitation hospitals.
-While at Shepherd, I helped to develop the Activity Based Therapy Program where I helped patients to maximize their recovery potential by applying principles of neuroplasticity and using a wide range of technology and creativity.
-I have been a guest lecturer at various Physical Therapy programs on topics including neurologic gait, neuroplasticity, and robotic exoskeletons.
-I also have a special interest in health, wellness, and exercise after spinal cord injury and have published and performed research in this area as well.
+Beth spent the majority of her career specializing in spinal cord injury and working at The Shepherd Center, in Atlanta, GA.
+While at Shepherd, she helped to develop the Activity Based Therapy Program where she helped patients to maximize their recovery potential by applying principles of neuroplasticity and using a wide range of technology and creativity.
+She has been a guest lecturer at various Physical Therapy programs on topics including neurologic gait, robotic exoskeletons, and neuroplasticity.
+She also has a special interest in health, wellness, and exercise and fitness after spinal cord injury and has published and performed research in this area as well.

 Other SCI Success Stories